josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🛡️_Defending_Realms/🚢_flotilla_under_seige.md

 - [📰: AlJazeera: "US condemns Israel’s Ben-Gvir while sanctioning Gaza flotilla organisers"](https://www.aljazeera.com/news/2026/5/20/us-condemns-israels-ben-gvir-while-sanctioning-gaza-flotilla-organisers)
 - [📰: CNN: "Video showing far-right Israeli minister taunting Gaza flotilla activists sparks global outcry"](https://edition.cnn.com/2026/05/20/middleeast/israel-flotilla-gaza-ben-gvir-videos-latam-intl)

 *So yes, the prisoners being humiliated in public?
 They almost certainly include British subjects.
 Where is the Prime Minister?
 Where is the Crown?
-Where are The Patriots™️*
+Where are The Patriots™️?*

+*Centuries of British imperial piracy, via the various naval arrangements from these rocks, and you're telling me none of you are bothered about even the sovereignity of the thing?
+Very interesting.*

 ---